 The finding that alternating large-group/small-group formats received the highest effectiveness ratings (M = 6.3) extends Berkovich and Eyal's (2021) research on teachers' emotional experiences in Israeli schools.
-Their study documented the importance of varied participation structures for emotional engagement, but did not specifically examine meeting formats.
+Their study documented the importance of varied participation structures for emotional engagement but did not specifically examine meeting formats.
 Our findings provide more detailed guidance for meeting facilitation in culturally diverse settings.

 The significant role of culturally specific factors—including traditional Arabic hospitality practices and respect for experience-based hierarchies—extends beyond most Western research on meeting effectiveness.
 While Wong and Kwan (2022) documented the importance of cultural context in Hong Kong schools, their work primarily focused on Confucian heritage contexts.
 Our findings contribute to the limited research on organizational structures in Arab educational settings, highlighting the importance of cultural specificity in meeting design.